Electronics technician (armed forces)

-Electronics Technician (ET) is a common enlisted occupation in the armed forces of many different countries.
+Electronics Technician (ET) is a common enlisted occupation in the armed forces of many countries.
 Common duties for ETs include repair, calibration, and basic maintenance of most electronic equipment.

 Australian Defence Force

-In the Australian Defence Force, there are several types of Electronics Technician.
+In the Australian Defence Force, there are several types of Electronics Technicians.

 The Royal Australian Navy has three different Electronics Technician positions.
 Electronics Technicians maintain missile systems, navigational systems, radars along with various other things.
 The navy also has Avionics Technicians, they are trained to maintain communication, navigation, safety and weapons systems of the Navy's helicopters.
 Electronics Technician Submariners maintain electrical system so submarines, these include torpedo-firing systems, navigational equipment along with communications equipment.

 The Australian Army has two different Electronics Technician positions.
 Electronic Systems Technicians inspect, repair and maintain various army assets including weapons systems, radios and vehicles.
 Telecommunications Technicians install and maintain the telecommunications systems used to keep communication between different parts of the army, this includes radios, microwaves, satellites and fiber optic cabling.

 The Royal Australian Air Force has Communication Electronic Technicians.
 People in these positions maintain and repair systems that provide views of surrounding airspace.